 We all want to support wildlife conservation.
-Seeing animals come off the endangered species list is probably one of the best feelings that you can have.
+Seeing animals come off the endangered species list is probably one of the most rewarding feelings that you can have when you were involved.
 However, not all of us can work in conservation sanctuaries, helping restore animals’ habitats.
 There are some things that you can do in your everyday life that can help you support wildlife conservation.

 Try to Eat Sustainable Seafood